 These dramatic scenes from Birmingham caused a National uproar not only from other countries but also President John F. Kennedy, which elevated civil rights from a Southern issue to a pressing national issue.

-The confrontation between protesters and police was a product of the direct action campaign known as Project C. Project C—for confrontation which challenged unfair laws that were designed to limit the freedoms of African Americans and keep the playing field unleveled.
+The confrontation between protesters and police was a product of the direct action campaign known as Project C. Project C—for a confrontation which challenged unfair laws that were designed to limit the freedoms of African Americans and keep the playing field unleveled.

 Leaders from the Southern Christian Leadership Conference (SCLC) along with Reverend Fred Shuttlesworth of the Alabama Christian Movement for Human Rights (ACMHR) took up residence at the A.G.
 Gaston Motel in April through May of 1963 to direct Project C.